rrid-ucb/pubpub-airtable-gateway/README.md

 - `npm run upsert`: Runs the import.js script, injecting environment variables from `.env.production` if available.
 - `npm run delete-dev`: Runs the delete.js script, which deletes all Pubs from a community, injecting environment variables from `.env` if available.
 - `npm run delete`: Runs the delete.js script, which deletes all Pubs from a community, injecting environment variables from `.env.production` if available.

+### Using GitHub Action Workflows

+The package exposes two workflows (one for dev, one for prod) that can be used to run the code with GitHub Actions, in the `.github/workflows` directory.
+They include dispatches that can be used to run the workflow either in the repository or via webhook, as described in [GitHub's API documentation](https://docs.github.com/en/rest/actions/workflows?apiVersion=2022-11-28).
+To set these up, simply enter the required environment variables for your customization in your GitHub repo's "Secrets and Variables" setting.

 ## Customizing